microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSGroup.md

 ```

 ### -Top
-Specifies the maximum number of records that this cmldet gets.
+Specifies the maximum number of records that this cmdlet gets.
 The default value is 100.

 ```yaml